CFS Live Stream Reminder

 Lodging

 This year’s conference will be held at Horseshoe Las Vegas Hotel (formerly Bally’s).
 You will be responsible for all room and any miscellaneous charges that are incurred.
 The CFS contract rate is $179 plus tax, currently 13.38 percent, and subject to change, per night.
 The room rate includes a mandatory resort fee, which covers daily in-room, high-speed internet access, all local calls and daily access to the fitness center for two people.
-The hotel cancellation policy goes in to effect 72 hours prior to your check-in date.
+The hotel cancellation policy goes into effect 72 hours prior to your check-in date.

 If you choose not to stay at the host hotel, or if you would like to reserve your own hotel room, please select “no lodging needed” under the lodging portion of the registration process.